-CLEANALL ENVIRONMENTAL SERVICES LTD. SAFETY INSPECTIONS PROGRAMMES remedial being reviewed intervals, with actions by CLEANALL ENVIRONMENTAL SERVICES LTD. Safety Management and discussed at Company office staff Committee meetings. inspections should take the form of a Safety Check List covering the key points required to reduce hazards, and assist in maintaining a safe working environment.
+CLEANALL ENVIRONMENTAL SERVICES LTD. SAFETY INSPECTIONS PROGRAMMES

+It is the responsibility of Company management to monitor the different areas and initiate inspections.
+Inspections should be carried out at quarterly intervals, with remedial actions being reviewed by CLEANALL ENVIRONMENTAL SERVICES LTD. Safety Management and discussed at Safety Committee meetings.
+Company office staff inspections should take the form of a Safety Check List covering the key points required to reduce hazards, and assist in maintaining a safe working environment.
 The areas covered by CLEANALL ENVIRONMENTAL SERVICES LTD. offices safety inspection includes: